Warpguru/LocalAI/Ollama/ReadMe.md

 SET OLLAMA_HOST=0.0.0.0
 SET OLLAMA_MODELS=%CURRENTDIR%Ollama\Models
 SET USERPROFILE=%CURRENTDIR%\Users\Ollama
+SET APPDATA=%CURRENTDIRECTORY%Users\Ollama\AppData\Roaming
-IF NOT EXIST "%USERPROFILE%" MKDIR "%USERPROFILE%" >NUL IF NOT EXIST "%OLLAMA_MODELS%" MKDIR "%OLLAMA_MODELS%" >NUL
+IF NOT EXIST "%APPDATA%" MKDIR "%APPDATA%" >NUL
+IF NOT EXIST "%OLLAMA_MODELS%" MKDIR "%OLLAMA_MODELS%" >NUL

 ECHO If either Ollama or an LLM has not been downloaded yet, refer to ReadMe.md on how to proceed.